As a social enterprise, we reinvest a majority of our profits to achieve sustainability, grow our reach and ensure the fulfillment of our mission.

 ELIZABETH SUDA

-New York native Elizabeth wanted to answer a simple question: “how and by whom are the goods we consume made?”
+FOUNDER, DESIGNER, ENTREPRENEUR - New York native Elizabeth wanted to answer a simple question: “how and by whom are the goods we consume made?”
 After two years in the Merchandising Department at Coach, she packed her bags and traveled to Laos.
-She was without a plan, but prepared.
+It was 2008 and she was without a smart phone or a plan, but she was prepared to discover.
 Upon arrival in Vientiane she began knocking on the doors of local women-based textile businesses.
 She was on a mission to understand how local, sustainable crafts made by women could be plugged into the global fashion market.
-Recognizing that market linkage and design are major constraints on artisans, she founded ARTICLE 22 when she met artisans in a rural village melting US bombs into spoons.
+Recognizing that market linkage and design are major constraints on artisans, she founded ARTICLE 2 when she met artisans in a rural village melting US bombs into spoons.
 Having studied History at Williams College and Oxford University, she was beguiled by her lack of awareness of the Secret War in Laos 1963-1974 which left a legacy of 80 million unexploded bombs.
 She created the Peacebomb bracelet with the idea of buying back the bombs.
 Since, ARTICLE22 has developed into a global business, selling an evolving collection of jewelry and home goods to customers in 40 countries including thoughtful icons like model Angela Lindvall and actress Olivia Wilde.

 KELLY BULLEN

-Hailing from Adelaide, Australia, Kelly has lived in the UK followed by ten years in the UAE where she invested that time with Emirates and traveling the globe.
+SALES CONSULTANT - Hailing from Adelaide, Australia, Kelly has lived in the UK followed by ten years in the UAE where she invested that time with Emirates and traveling the globe.
 By no means a fashion victim, Kelly had a happy shopping accident during one of her trips to New York City where she discovered ARTICLE22 and her very own entrepreneurial spirit.
 She purchased her first peacebomb story bangle at Chelsea Market and couldn’t take it off.
-Wheels turning, Kelly got in touch with Camille and Elizabeth to launch ARTICLE22 in the Middle East as brand Ambassadrice.
-Further growing into the role, she joined the ARTICLE22 family in Brooklyn shortly after.
+This evolved into a role as Operations Manager in New York.
+After moving back overseas, she now consults on trade partnerships and purchasing from select wholesale partners.

 ARTISANS XIENG KHOUANG, LAOS